• Skip to primary navigation

 Home » Dinner

-This easy shepherd's pie makes a bunch, so it's perfect for feeding a family or for leftovers.
+This shepherd's pie with ground beef and peas and carrots is perfect for feeding a family or saving for leftovers.
 It's a kid-friendly dinner that everyone loves!
 It uses ground beef and is topped with creamy mashed potatoes.

 Shepherd's Pie Versus Cottage Pie